Mothers Day

 Ann Reeves Jarvis was a West Virginia woman who helped start “Mother’s Day Work Clubs” out of concern for the health and welfare of mothers and children in Appalachia.
 In 1868, she organized “Mother’s Friendship Day” to help heal the rifts caused by the Civil War.

-She is said to once have closed a church school lesson with this thought: “I hope that someone, sometime will found a memorial mothers day commemorating her for the matchless service she renders to humanity in every field of life.
+She is supposed to have once closed a church school lesson by saying: “I hope that someone, sometime will found a memorial mothers day commemorating her for the matchless service she renders to humanity in every field of life.
 She is entitled to it."

 The Daughter